Practice Policies & Notices

 • Co-pays, deductibles, and co-insurance

-• Out-of-pocket service fees
+• Self-pay or out-of-pocket service fees

 • No-show fees